melaniebrgr/react-chemdoodleweb/docs/adr/adr-rcwc-1.0.0.md

 1. expose CWC functionality via a flexible component API that is familiar for React developers,
 2. support TypeScript and JavaScript React applications, and
-3. enable import of the `react-chemdoodleweb` library in isomorphic applications.
+3. enable import of the `react-chemdoodle` library in isomorphic applications.

-Additionally, the `react-chemdoodleweb` library will be versioned and distributed via a package manager such as npm or GitHub Packages so it can be installed, upgraded, and tracked in React applications like any other third-party dependency.
+Additionally, the `react-chemdoodle` library will be versioned and distributed via a package manager such as npm or GitHub Packages so it can be installed, upgraded, and tracked in React applications like any other third-party dependency.

 ## Background